VineethKumar7/3IVIS_app/README.md

 - **REST API**: Secure endpoints for user registration, token management, and data retrieval.
 - **Swagger UI**: API documentation and testing interface to interact with endpoints.
 - **JWT Authentication**: Secure access to API endpoints using JWT tokens.
+- **Git workflows**: Making sure to use git to test all the functionality.
+- **GTest-Driven Development (TDD)**: Comprehensive tests to verify functionality and prevent regressions.

 ## Getting Started